1 - PURPOSE

 - with developing and planning new products and services.

-SGR may also share personal information with an organisation where we have obtained the individual’s consent.
+We may also share personal information with an organisation where we have obtained your consent.

 3.8 Sending Information Overseas